LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/uses_2.rst.txt

-of predicate definitions by allowing the programmer to omit the ``Object::`` prefix when using the predicates listed in the directive (as long as the calls do not occur as arguments for non-standard Prolog meta-predicates not declared on the adapter files).
+of predicate definitions by allowing the programmer to omit the ``Object::`` prefix when using the predicates listed in the directive (as long as the calls do not occur as arguments for non-standard Prolog meta-predicates not declared in the adapter files).
 It is also possible to include operator declarations in the second argument.

 This directive is also taken into account when compiling calls to the